onap/policy-parent/docs/clamp/pre-migration-release-notes.rst

 The main goal of the Beijing release was to:

-    - Enhance Platform maturity by improving CLAMP maturity matrix see `Wiki <https://wiki.onap.org/display/DW/Beijing+Release+Platform+Maturity>`_.
+    - Enhance Platform maturity by improving CLAMP maturity matrix see `Wiki for Beijing <https://wiki.onap.org/display/DW/Beijing+Release+Platform+Maturity>`_.
     - Focus CLAMP on Closed loop runtime operations and control - this is reflected by the move of the design part to DCAE-D.
     - Introduce CLAMP Dashboard for monitoring of active Closed Loops.
     - CLAMP is integrated with MSB.